Home Page

 Who can adopt a cat?

-It takes a compassionate person to appreciate the qualities of a rescued cat.
-If you are willing to commit to the cat’s entire lifetime and are twenty-one years of age or older, you are eligible to adopt a PAW cat.
-People who are renting must have their landlord’s permission.
+It takes a compassionate person to appreciate the qualities of a rescued cat and the struggles it may have gone through before being rescued.
+If you are willing to commit to the cat’s entire lifetime and are twenty-one (21) years of age or older, you are eligible to submit an inquiry to adopt a PAW cat.
+People who are renting must have their landlord’s verifiable permission.

-Before you meet a cat, you will be invited to get together with one of our adoption counsellors to fill out an adoption application.
-You and your PAW counsellor will discuss the type of cat you are interested in and cover many other interesting and informative topics, such as health care for your new cat, safety issues, nutrition and integrating your new cat with other pets.
+Following receipt of your on-line inquiry, you will be contacted by one of our adoption counsellors in order to set up a time to get together.
+You and your PAW counsellor will discuss the type of cat you are interested in and many other interesting and informative topics will be covered including health care, safety issues, nutrition and integrating your new cat with other pets.
 The application process is a very enjoyable part of adopting a cat from PAW.
-It helps us make a good match so that these little survivors have the best chance of staying permanently in their new person’s life.
+It helps ensure a good match so these little survivors have the best chance of staying permanently in their new person’s life.

 What does the adoption fee include?